top of page

 Follow the project on social media:

-Down below you can listen to the acoustics from two of the many places captured in Echo of our time
+Down below you can listen to the acoustics from two of the many places captured in Echoes of our time

 • Facebook